Tutorial

 --cardano-verification-key credentials/alice-node.vk

-And we can check whether it is running by opening a Websocket connection to the API port:
+Verify that the node is operational by establishing a WebSocket connection to the API port:

 - Alice